-To be part of our ABLE program and receive FREE HiSET assistance you are required to attend an orientation.
+To be part of the ABLE program you are required to attend an orientation which helps you in at least 5 important ways:

 - Evaluation: The pretest administered during the Orientation can help you discover which subjects you need to study.